christf/decentral_network/decentral_freifunk.md

 * Nodes with uplink that are part of the network should be able to establish additional VPN  links to build less of a star-based system.
 * Nodes with uplink that are not part of the network should be able to find other nodes that already are.

+This eliminates a single point of failure in current Freifunk networks.

+#### WG-broker-Server

+The wireguard broker server needs to be enhanced to be able to run on gluon to allow peer-to-peer VPN connections.

+#### Linkfinder

+We need a mechanism to identify possible VPN link endpoints.

+### Load

+At the moment the design of respondd is keeping us from having an efficient implementation of a babel statistics provider that is required for large networks.
+We'll have to come up with something else.
+See respondd.md for a discussion of these.